Hello Beloveds.

 The mind becomes clearer when it is no longer being chased.

-We are going to take time to simply be okay with all unresolved issues.
+We're gonna take some time to simply be okay with wherever we are.

 I have learned to temper this idea that I must figure this out right now.